-Whilst it is always possible to further refine the calibration of any flood model by considering more baseline data, the Environment Agency is confident that the modelled flood data is sufficient to understand the flood risk at Rogues Hill, and additional flow gauging data from points downstream of the confluence will align with the outputs of the 2015 Medway flood model.
+Whilst it is always possible to further refine the calibration of any flood model by considering more baseline data, the Environment Agency is confident that the modelled flood data is sufficient to understand the flood risk at Bridge House, and additional flow gauging data from points downstream of the confluence will align with the outputs of the 2015 Medway flood model.

-2.4 The EA have never measured actual flood levels after the confluence of the two rivers.
+2.4 It is a disgrace that the EA have never measured actual flood levels after the confluence of the two rivers.